Xilinx/PYNQ/docs/source/faqs.rst

 General Questions
 =================

-Does Pynq support Python 2.7?
+Does PYNQ support Python 2.7?
 -----------------------------

-Python 2.7 is loaded on Zynq® and Python 2.7 scripts can be executed.
-The PYNQ v2.0 release is based on Python 3.6 and is not backward compatibility with Python 2.7.
+The PYNQ image is based on Ubuntu which includes Python 2.7 in the root file system.
+The Python package *pynq*, however, is based on Python 3.6; this python package is not compatible with Python 2.7.

 How do I write the Micro SD card image?
 ---------------------------------------